Home » Posts tagged 'Chris Smaje'

 Commons and households in a small farm future

-As I mentioned in my previous post, The Land Magazine recently published a lengthy article from me, ‘Commons and households in a small farm future’.
+Commons and households in a small farm future As I mentioned in my previous post, The Land Magazine recently published a lengthy article from me, ‘Commons and households in a small farm future’.
 In this post I’m simply going to reproduce the article.
-The version here is my original draft which is slightly, but not very, different from the one in the magazine.
-The magazine version is available here.
-If you download it, you’ll get some nice pictures and a smarter typeface.
+The version here is my original draft which is slightly, but not very, different […]

 How I grew, and lost, a rainforest

-And so I’ve come to the end of my posts concerning Part II of A Small Farm Future and I shall soon be moving onto Parts III and IV, which are the ones that have generated most of the discussions and disputations over the book.
-I include this post by way of a deep breath, reflecting back on the ground we’ve recently covered and forward toward what’s to come.
+How I grew, and lost, a rainforest And so I’ve come to the end of my posts concerning Part II of A Small Farm Future and I shall soon be moving onto Parts III and IV, which are the ones that have generated most of the discussions and disputations over the book.
+I include this post by […]

 It isn’t nice to block the courtroom…

-A bit of news from the home front here at Small Farm Future, and a few reflections based around it.
+It isn’t nice to block the courtroom… A bit of news from the home front here at Small Farm Future, and a few reflections based around it.
 Today, my wife received a suspended prison sentence for disrupting a court as an act of protest against government inaction on climate change.
-Here is a short video she made explaining her behaviour and making the case for radical action beyond business as usual, with her own vision focused around small-scale farming.
-Please share it with your networks if you’re minded to – pebbles, ripples and all that.
+Here is a short video she made […]

 Olduvai IV: Courage